mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ```

 Note that when you type a backslash at the end of a line and then press enter, the shell will print a different prompt (usually a `>`), which means that the command is not finished yet.
-The greater-than is not to be confused with the redirection operator.
+This greater-than is not to be confused with the redirection operator.

 ---